Techtonica/curriculum/projects/minimal-api-project.md

 #### NodeJS & ExpressJS

+You do not need to make HTML or PUG templates for any of these new actions.
+Just use Postman to test them.

-- [ ]  Make a GET route that just returns a single comment, alone
+- [ ]  Make a GET route to `/comments/:id` that just returns a single comment, alone.
+Note that in this line, `:id` will refer to the id column of the `comments` table!
-- [ ]  Make a POST route that makes a new comment.
+- [ ]  Make a POST route to `/comments/` that makes a new comment.
 Don't worry about URL schemes yet, we'll get to REST tomorrow!
-You'll have to send which Article it belongs to as part of the body.
+Today, you'll just have to manually send its article_id as part of the request body.
-- [ ]  In your GET route for a single article, add its comments in the json returned
+- [ ]  In your GET route to `/:id` for a single article, add its comments in the json returned

 #### Postman